shahriarsss/facial-recognition-authentication/readme.txt

 3. Enhances user experience by enabling secure logins without expensive hardware.
 4. Provides a scalable solution for future platforms beyond WordPress.

-Our innovative approach significantly mitigates vulnerabilities inherent in traditional login methods and strengthens WordPress security.

-Try Our Demo Before Installing!
+**Try Our Demo Before Installing!**

 Want to test our plugin in a safe environment before installing it on your own site?
 We’ve set up a demo WordPress site where you can experience the plugin in action.

-Email us at [support@newwaypmsco.com] to request access – we’ll send you the demo site link, along with a username and password to log in and test the plugin.
+**Email us at [support@newwaypmsco.com]** to request access – we’ll send you the demo site link, along with a username and password to log in and test the plugin.

 Once you're satisfied, you can install it on your own WordPress site with confidence!